Priyathama Neevachata Kusalama

 Priyathama Neevachata Kusalama (Darling, are you fine there) is a 2013 Indian Telugu-language romantic drama film directed by Trinadha Rao Nakkina, starring Varun Sandesh, Komal Jha, and Hasika.
 J. Samba Siva Rao produced this film and Sai Karthik provided the music.
+The film's title is based on the song of the same name from Gunaa (1991).

 Plot

 The film starts at midnight in Rajamundry.
 Varun (Varun Sandesh) is waiting for a girl in a bus stop.
 She calls him and tells him how to elope with her.
 The police arrest him.
 He is scolded by her father Rao (Rao Ramesh) a rich man in that area.
 The girl's whereabouts are unknown.